camillelamy/explainers/coop_reporting.md

 the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
-- *effective-policy*: the *value* or *report only value* of the COOP page
+- *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *previous-document-url*: if the COOP response and all its redirects are same-origin with the current document, the sanitized current document URL.
+- *previousDocumentUrl*: if the COOP response and all its redirects are same-origin with the current document, the sanitized current document URL.
 Otherwise an empty string.
 - *referrer*: the referrer of the navigation.
 - *violation*: "navigate-to-document"